liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 # POLISHING AND EVALUATING ONT CONTIGS

 Today we will polish the contigs from the metagenome assembly using short-read sequences form Illumina HiSeq sequencing of the same sample.
-_If we have time, we migth also start a binning job._

 ## But first, recap on how to submit a job via `sbatch`